Syam Pushkaran

 Syam Pushkaran (born 6 September 1984) is an Indian scriptwriter who works in Malayalam cinema.
-He is known for his collaboration with directors Aashiq Abu and Dileesh Pothan.
+He is known for his collaborations with directors Aashiq Abu and Dileesh Pothan.
 He made his debut with Salt N' Pepper (2011), co-written with Dileesh Nair.
-He has written screenplays for popular films such as 22 Female Kottayam (2012), Da Thadiya (2012), Idukki Gold (2013), Iyobinte Pusthakam (2014), Rani Padmini (2015), Maheshinte Prathikaaram (2016), Mayaanadhi (2017), and Kumbalangi Nights (2019) and Joji (2021).
+He has written screenplays for popular films such as 22 Female Kottayam (2012), Da Thadiya (2012), Idukki Gold (2013), Iyobinte Pusthakam (2014), Rani Padmini (2015), Maheshinte Prathikaaram (2016), Mayaanadhi (2017), and Kumbalangi Nights (2019), and Joji (2021).
 He also served as co-director and wrote the dialogues for Thondimuthalum Driksakshiyum (2017).
-Pushkaran won the National Film Award for Best Screenplay for Maheshinte Prathikaram at the 64th National Film Awards (2016).
+Syam won the National Film Award for Best Screenplay for Maheshinte Prathikaaram at the 64th National Film Awards (2016).

 Personal life

 He is married to Unnimaya Prasad from 2012.

 Film career

 Syam Pushkaran penned the script for Salt N' Pepper along with Dileesh Nair.
 In 2012, he wrote the script for Da Thadiya (2012); another film directed by Aashiq Abu, along with Dileesh Nair and Abhilash S Kumar.
 He wrote Sethulakshmi (Segment) in the anthology film 5 Sundarikal.
 He was also the writer for another Aashiq Abu film Idukki Gold (2013).